sciris/hiptool/README.md

 No known issues; please use the quick start guide above.

-## Detailed installation instructions for Linux
+## Detailed installation instructions for Linuxgg

 No known issues; please use the quick start guide above.

 ## Detailed installation instructions for Mac

-No known issues; please use the quick start guide above.
+1. Follow the mac installation instructions under [Sciris](http://github.com/optimamodel/sciris).

+2. In the root Optima directory, clone [HPToop](https://github.com/optimamodel/hptool.git)

+3. If you are not in the virtual environment already, at the Optima directory run

+         . /venv/bin/activate

+4. Change to the `bin` subfolder and type `python run.py`.

+5. If it worked, go to `localhost:8091` in your browser to use the webapp.